Rohith-Reddy-Y/AI-ML_for_Networking/README.md

   <img src="https://github.com/user-attachments/assets/d2a26625-4040-4145-9a7b-8d4126460684" alt="Image 2" width="49%">
 </p>

 This project implements an AI-driven solution for detecting SQL Injection (SQLi) and Cross-Site Scripting (XSS) attacks in network traffic using machine learning.
-It features a web interface for real-time threat detection, file upload analysis (CSV, PDF, DOCX, TXT), and detailed logging.
+It features a web interface for real-time threat detection, file upload analysis (CSV), and detailed logging.
 The system uses pre-trained models (RandomForestClassifier, Doc2Vec) and integrates a Web Application Firewall (WAF) concept for enhanced security.

 Category: Network Security